bh679/-Mutliplayer-VR-Game-Jam-Template-2023/README.md

 Script Update Consent
  - Yes, for these and other files that might be found later.
 Although yes - for these files might be safer.
+2 - Get Private Keys
+Make sure you have the Photon Ap ID in the
+Setup Discord Webhooks.
+Either contact Brennan to download private Unity Package, or follow instructions in Assets/BrennanHatton/Discord/README.txt to create your own

 ## Pre-Installed <br />
 [PUN 2](https://assetstore.unity.com/packages/tools/network/pun-2-free-119922) (free)<br />